If you want to help a person who’s been sexually harmed the best thing you can do is be someone they can trust and not make any judgements.

 Any sexual activity that involves a child or young person under 16 years old is child abuse and against the law.
 This includes touching in a sexual way or using a child for sexual gratification.

-Children younger than 16 are not considered legally old enough to consent to participation in sexual activity.
+Children younger than 16 are not legally old enough to consent to sexual activity.